dideler/usb-ssh-key/README.md

 forgotten, a new key must be generated and the corresponding public key copied to other machines.

+### Temporarily load SSH key

+Insert the USB drive into the computer you'll be using.
+Run the script to load your key, e.g. `/Volumes/keys/load`.
+Unplug the drive and start coding.

+By default, the key stays loaded for 10 hours.
+Can modify with `-t <hours>` flag.

+Using a pairing machine?
+Consider deleting all identities on the machine with `-d` flag.

 ### Optional extras

 It's good to have a backup.
 The easiest way is to repeat the above steps for